-C.3.1 Allocating losses (Table C4)
+C.3.1 Profits Shifted Outward (Table C4)

-In table C4 we allocate the excessive income of tax havens based on 1) Excessive service and interest payments to tax havens - our benchmark allocation scenario 2) Ultimate ownership of FDI stocks in tax havens.
-We interpret 1) as the individual countries loss of profits and 2) as the countries where the owners of profits in tax havens reside.
+In table C4 we allocate the excessive income of tax havens based on 1) Excessive service and interest payments to tax havens; 2) Ultimate ownership of FDI stocks in tax havens.

 Table C4b shows the difference in allocation keys in method 1) and 2).
 By our estimates, The US owns 50% of all tax haven profits -but only lose 23 percent of the shifted profits to tax havens under governing tax laws.
 Contrary the EU and developing countries owns less of the tax havens profits, but are losing more due to profit shifting.